ranchlai/speaker-verification/README.md

-# Speaker verification using and ResnetSE EcapaTDNN
+# Speaker verification using ResnetSE and ECAPA-TDNN

 ## Introduction
 In this example, we demonstrate how to use PaddleAudio to train two types of networks for speaker verification.